TomWagg/coding-with-em/_sources/pages/problems/scrabble.rst

 The first thing we need to do is write a function that can score Scrabble words.
 We're not going to worry about board position or anything fancy like that, just the raw score of the word based on the letter values.
 Implement the function ``score_word(word)`` in ``problems/scrabble.py`` that takes a single word as input and returns its Scrabble score as an integer.

-I've included a dictionary called ``LETTER_SCORES`` in ``problems/scrabble.py`` that maps each letter to its corresponding Scrabble score.
+I've included a Python dictionary called ``LETTER_SCORES`` in ``problems/scrabble.py`` that maps each letter to its corresponding Scrabble score.
 You can use this dictionary to look up the score for each letter.

 Part 2: Finding the best word
 -----------------------------